 Lemony Chickpea Soup with Parmesan & Pasta

-I truly make this lemony Parmesan chickpea soup at least once a month, it’s ridiculously good!
-Filled with lots of veggies, bright lemon, and a savory Parmesan broth, it’s cozy, simple, and perfect for chilly weather.
+I truly make this lemony chickpea soup at least once a month, it’s ridiculously good!
+Filled with lots of veggies, kale, pasta, and savory Parmesan broth, it’s cozy, simple, and perfect for chilly weather.
 And, the leftovers make for a great lunch or meal prep option!

 For someone who, no lie, eats soup at least once a week, even in the summer, I’m utterly shocked by the lack of soup recipes on Sunday Table.
-All that to say, I’m making up for it starting with this lemony chickpea soup!
+All that to say, I’m making up for it starting now.
 We’re off to a great start here, because this is one of my favorite soups of all time.
 I’m not exaggerating when I say I make it at least once a month, and sometimes, once a week.
+Here’s why you’ll love it!

 Pretty much everything you’ll need are just pantry staples!
 Here’s the grocery list: